The Agama project is a multi-language Linux installer that leverages the distinct strengths of several key technologies:

 Activity

-• about 1 month ago: joseivanlopez liked this project.
+• 2 months ago: joseivanlopez liked this project.

-• about 1 month ago: jreidinger liked this project.
+• 2 months ago: jreidinger liked this project.

-• about 2 months ago: mvidner joined this project.
+• 2 months ago: mvidner joined this project.

-• about 2 months ago: mvidner liked this project.
+• 2 months ago: mvidner liked this project.

 • Comments